status-im/infra-ipfs/ansible/roles/ipfs-cluster/README.md

 This role configures an [IPFS Cluster](https://cluster.ipfs.io/).

-To run it we use the [ipfs-cluster](https://hub.docker.com/r/ipfs/ipfs-cluster/) container.
+To run it we use the [ipfs-cluster](https://hub.docker.com/r/ipfs/ipfs-cluster/) container using [Docker Compose](https://docs.docker.com/compose/).

 See [the documentation](https://cluster.ipfs.io/documentation/) for more details.